abinit/abipy_book/abipy_book/flows.md

 inside a jupyter notebook is handy if you are dealing with small calculations that require few seconds or minutes.
 This approach, however, is unpractical when you have large flows or big calculations requiring hours or days, even on massively parallel machines.
-In this case, indeed, one would like to run the scheduler in a separate process in the backgroud so that the scheduler is not killed when the jupyter server is closed.
+In this case, indeed, one would like to run the scheduler in a separate process in the background so that the scheduler is not killed when the jupyter server is closed.

 To start the scheduler in a separate process, use the `abirun.py` script.
 The syntax is: